cocolabs/pz-modding-guide/pz-modding-guide.md

 Readers should note that the methodology proposed in this guide is not presented as the *only way*, but rather the *best way* of modding Project Zomboid.
 Readers should also be aware that the methodology proposed in this guide is currently **not accepted** as the recommended way of modding Project Zomboid.
 This makes it more difficult to find documentation and support from community channels when using said methodology.

+## Motivation

+The process of game modding is a fun and rewarding activity where players get to modify the game to create interesting and engaging content for themselves and others to enjoy.
+It can also be exhausting, time consuming and mind numbing experience with most time being spent on preforming tedious tasks, searching for documentation and solving unexpected problems.
+Not using the right tools, looking at the right places, or learning the right things all lead to frustration and an eventual burnout.
+The primary purpose of this guide is to make your modding experience more fun and less tedious.